iCloud Shared Photo Library Albums Not Syncing? Why & Fixes

 Level 2 Shared Albums share selected collections Multiple people, flat shared albums, lower-resolution shared copies.

 But a Shared Album is its own flat shared collection.
-It is not a live copy of your personal folder tree.
+It is not a live copy of your personal folders.

 That distinction matters.
 If your own library has: